 Mark R. Gardner

-Mark Gardner was named President and Chief Executive Officer of Sappi Fine Paper North America (SFPNA) in 2007 and is responsible for leading all Sappi operations in the region.
-That same year, he was also appointed to the SFPNA Board.
-Mark joined Sappi in 1981 and his experience includes serving as the Vice President of Manufacturing and Vice President of Supply Chain.
-Mark has also worked in a variety of production management roles at Sappi, including Production Manager at the Westbrook Mill, Paper Mill Manager at the Somerset Mill, Managing Director at the Muskegon Mill and Director of Engineering and Manufacturing Technology at the regional head office in Boston.
-He has a B.S. in Industrial Technology from the University of Southern Maine.
-In 2009, Mark received the TAPPI (Technical Association of the Pulp and Paper Industry)/PIMA (Paper Industry Management Association) Executive of the Year Award.
+Mark worked for Scott Paper/SD Warren/Sappi starting in 1981 and his experience includes serving as the Vice President of Manufacturing and Vice President of Supply Chain, prior to which he worked in a variety of production management roles at Sappi, including Production Manager at the Westbrook Mill, Paper Mill Manager at the Somerset Mill, Managing Director at the Muskegon, Michigan Mill and Director of Engineering and Manufacturing Technology at the head office in Boston.
+Mark was named President and Chief Executive Officer of Sappi North America in 2007 responsible for leading all Sappi operations in North America and was also appointed to the board.
+In 2009, Mark received the Technical Association of the Pulp and Paper Industry (TAPPI) and Paper Industry Management Association (PIMA) Executive of the Year Award.
 The award is the highest recognition for leadership and management given by PIMA.
-He currently serves on the board of directors of the American Forest & Paper Association.
-In September 2012, he was recently appointed to the Board of Trustees for the University of Maine System.
+Mark recently completed his term as Chairman of the board of directors of the American Forest & Paper Association and served on that board for the last twelve years.

 Appointment effective: 9/12/12